 Olives are a flavorsome addition to mealtimes or a handy snack for when you are peckish.
 But if you are watching your weight, could this yummy indulgence tip the weighing scales in the wrong direction?
 Here’s all the information you need if you are worried about how fattening olives are!

 But before we get started, a word on how olives are prepped before they come to you.
 As you will see later, this also has an impact on how your body processes this more-ish treat.
 Olives can’t be eaten plucked straight from the tree as they can be very bitter and need to be cured first to be made palatable.
 This is done by soaking and packing them in brine, vinegar, and olive oil, or by leaving them to ferment in salt water.
 If they’re plucked and cured raw, you get the green olive we’re all so familiar with.
 When plucked ripe and cured, the olive turns black, giving you the other familiar form of the olive.
-Besides these, marinated Kalamata olives feature on menus of Greek or Mediterranean restaurants and
+Besides these, marinated Kalamata olives feature on menus of Greek or Mediterranean restaurants and in homes of those from these regions.

 1. Olives Are Mostly Water And Are Low On Calories